cowniflow/TLM/README.md

 Shell script to execute animations.py.
 Needs following input:
 - A: size of the simulated region
+- e_nr: number of ensemble runs
+- T: time span
 - dt: time step of simulation in years
-- e_nr: number of ensemble runs
+- folder_name: path to the lake data to be plotted

 ## Folder structure

 ### input

 Observational / remote sensing data on lake areas can be stored here and used directly for parameterization.py and as an initialization dataset in model.py.
-The data needs to be a netcdf file.
+The data needs to be in form of a netcdf file.
 If a subset from the netcdf file shall be extracted, this can be done using a shapefile containing the corresponding object names or ids.

 ### parameter

 The folder stores txt files of parameter timeseries as well as the file clim_param_func.py, that can be created via parameterization.py.
-The python script contains functions and parameter describing the relationship between stochastic parameter (drift, volatility, formation rate, abrupt draianage rate) and a cliamte variable (e.g. thaw degree days).
+The python script contains functions and parameter describing the relationship between stochastic parameter (drift, volatility, formation rate, abrupt draianage rate) and a climate variable (e.g. thaw degree days).
 It can be imported into model.py as a module.

 ### forcing